fenago/tableau-intermediate/lab-guides/md/Lab_5.md

-In this recipe, we explored relative date filters, by creating a filter relative to a random date we chose, that is, **`2/1/2018`**.
+In this lab, we explored relative date filters, by creating a filter relative to a random date we chose, that is, **`2/1/2018`**.
 We chose the date, and we chose to see the last five days relative to the chosen date.
 Our view is now